 Negative impact is actually the inverse of that and is typical of our industry.
 We spend a lot of money to bring in a best of breed solution that we either only ever leave in learning mode because we don’t have the ability to actually turn it to its active protection mode, or we’re not able to get it deployed in a sustainable enough way to provide a helpful boost.
 From a maturity standpoint that’s bad because that’s taken my time and dollars away from other things I could be getting value from.

 How often should you check your maturity?

-Seriously though – now, and it’s not that hard.
-The deepwatch MOBILE just takes a couple of minutes, and you’ll get an initial take of how your current environment fairs against our cybersecurity capability maturity model.
-Once you get your score, you’ll know where you’re at and how you compared to peers. deepwatch MOBILE also offers recommendations on what you can do to improve.
+Seriously though – now, and it’s not that hard. deepwatch SCORE just takes a couple of minutes, and you’ll get an initial take of how your current environment fairs against our cybersecurity capability maturity model.
+Once you get your score, you’ll know where you’re at and how you compared to peers. deepwatch SCORE also offers recommendations on what you can do to improve.
 As you change things in your environment, as you have more budget or bring in new tools or get more comfortable with your capabilities, come back and see how those efforts impact your score.

 To generate a score, we take those three components outlined above and apply some notion of diminishing returns or outside benefits early on, and we generate a score from 1-10 that represents what we believe your maturity is.

 deepwatch customers get the luxury of an update anytime they log into their customer portal.
 We give our customers daily updates within the deepwatch MOBILE app, so they have a minute by minute understanding of how their maturity is doing.
 Because of the use of our cloud SecOps platform, we know exactly what new things have come online, what analytics have been activated, and when new devices have been deployed.